pedroteosousa/rubiks-cube/README.md

 	corners: [0, 3], // piece codes for UBL and UFL (check below for all piece codes)
     edges: [],
     centers: []
-} // you could have just the 'corners' field here, but the order are included for reference
+} // you could have just the 'corners' field here, but the others are included for reference

 console.log(cube.hash(options, {}) == Cube.identity().hash(options, {})) // true
 // we need to send '{}' to the orientations options, otherwise, it would consider orientations